Tufts University: A cappella

 Tufts maintains a cappella groups, including the Beelzebubs, which has performed on NBC's The Sing-Off and Glee, where the group arranged several of the songs performed by the fictional a cappella group The Warblers.
 Other groups include the Amalgamates and the Jackson Jills, Tufts' oldest female group.
 The Jills' name originate from their days within the Jackson College for Women.

 Naked Quad Run

 Every winter just prior to final exams, students would run naked laps on the Academic Quad as a way to relieve the stress of finals, much akin to similar traditions such as the Primal Scream at Harvard.
-Due to increasing scrutiny from the administration and injuries incurred by slipping on the icy roads, the tradition was banned in 2011 by then-President Lawrence Bacow, much to students' dismay.
-A protest run took place the following year, with some students donning nude colored leotards and others taking the opposite tack calling their event the "Excessively Overdressed Quad Stroll".
+Owing to scrutiny from the administration and injuries incurred by slipping on the icy roads, the tradition was banned in 2011 by then-President Lawrence Bacow, much to students' dismay.
+A protest run took place the following year, with some students donning nude colored leotards and others taking the opposite tack, calling their event the "Excessively Overdressed Quad Stroll".
 Starting in 2016, the tradition was revitalized for spring finals week and briefly became an annual tradition once more.
 The run has not regained popularity since the start of the COVID-19 pandemic, though in 2022, the administration reminded students that the run violated the Student Code of Conduct, Sexual Misconduct Policy, and local laws.
 Several students informally organized a nighttime run in underwear in response.